ansible/ansible-documentation/docs/docsite/rst/dev_guide/module_lifecycle.rst

   :removed_in: A ``string``, such as ``"2.10"``; the version of Ansible where the module will be replaced with a docs-only module stub.
 Usually current release +4.
 Mutually exclusive with :removed_by_date:.
   :remove_by_date: (Added in ansible-base 2.10).
 An ISO 8601 formatted date when the module will be removed.
 Usually 2 years from the date the module is deprecated.
 Mutually exclusive with :removed_in:.
-  :why: Optional string that used to detail why this has been removed.
+  :why: String that used to detail why this has been removed.
   :alternative: Inform users they should do instead, for example, ``Use M(whatmoduletouseinstead) instead.``.
+See :ref:`module_documents_linking` for ways to reference other entities than modules.

 Changing a module or plugin name in the Ansible main repository
 ===============================================================